ricardotorquato/watson-nodejs-vuejs-test/readme.md

 # IBM Watson + Node.JS + Vue.JS

 ## About Project
 I've built this project to learn a little bit about IBM Watson.
-It's a simple back-end built in Node.JS + a front-end with a single component (yeah, I should refactory that) built in Vue.JS.
+It's a simple back-end built in Node.JS + a front-end with a single component (yeah, I should refactor that) built in Vue.JS.

 ## Configuration
 You need to add your keys on the `./webapi/config.json` file.